- Types of pipelines

 Configure a pipeline

-Pipelines and their component jobs and stages are defined in the CI/CD pipeline configuration file for each project.
+Pipelines and their component jobs and stages are defined with YAML keywords in the CI/CD pipeline configuration file for each project.
+When editing CI/CD configuration in GitLab, you should use the pipeline editor.

-You can also configure specific aspects of your pipelines through the GitLab UI.
-For example:
+You can also configure specific aspects of your pipelines through the GitLab UI:

 If you use VS Code to edit your GitLab CI/CD configuration, the GitLab Workflow extension for VS Code helps you validate your configuration and view your pipeline status.